 1,001 Sayings and Deeds of the Prophet

-Khaibar is not just another of the many bloody pitiless battles waged by the Prophet Muhammad to establish his rule on the Arabian Peninsula.
-After Badr, no battle gets more mention in the hadiths than that of Khaibar (also spelled Khaybar)
+Khaibar is not just another of many bloody, pitiless battles waged by Muhammad to establish his rule on the Arabian Peninsula.
+After Badr, no battle gets more mention in the hadiths than that of Khaibar (also spelled Khaybar).

-The horde of holy warriors descending on the villages and towns of the Peninsula intent on slaughter, destruction and plunder, with God's Messenger announcing to their inhabitants their imminent annihilation in his god's name, as he does at Khaibar, must have been terrifying.
+The horde of holy warriors descending on the villages and towns of the Peninsula intent on slaughter, destruction and plunder, with God’s spokesperson announcing to their inhabitants their imminent annihilation, must have been terrifying

 Narrated Anas bin Malik:

 Allah's Apostle reached Khaibar in the early morning and the people of Khaibar came out with their spades, and when they saw the Prophet they said, "Muhammad and his army!" and returned hurriedly to take refuge in the fort.

 The Prophet raised his hands and said, "Allah is Greater!
 Khaibar is ruined!
 If we approach a nation, then miserable is the morning of those who are warned."